- Programs & Degree Requirements

 - A specially designed, in-depth, hands-on honors curriculum in each discipline

 - Specialized advising from the Honors Coordinator (Dr. Mims) and program coordinator in their discipline to ensure that general graduation requirements and honor requirements are met

 - 24/7 access to an HID computer lab, study room, and classroom in Yoakley Hall

 - Honors graduation and transcript recognition

-Please contact Dr. Tina Hudson in you would like more information on the HID in Special Education Program!
+Please contact Dr. Pamela Mims if you would like more information on the HID in Special Education Program!